CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md

 ### Base functionality

-A default installation of Kubecost will use the onDemand rates for internet egress and proportionally assign those costs by pod using the metric `container_network_transmit_bytes_total`.
+A default installation of nOps will use the onDemand rates for internet egress and proportionally assign those costs by pod using the metric `container_network_transmit_bytes_total`.
 This is not exactly the same as costs obtained via the network costs DaemonSet, but will be approximately similar.

 ### Network costs DaemonSet

-When you enable the network costs DaemonSet, Kubecost has the ability to attribute the network-byte traffic to specific pods.
-This will allow the most accurate cost distribution, as Kubecost has per-pod metrics for source and destination traffic.
+When you enable the network costs DaemonSet, nOps has the ability to attribute the network-byte traffic to specific pods.
+This will allow the most accurate cost distribution, as nOps has per-pod metrics for source and destination traffic.

 {% hint style="info" %}
 Learn how to enable the network costs DaemonSet in seconds [here](/install-and-configure/advanced-configuration/network-costs-configuration.md#enabling-network-costs).